 She said her nephew also worked at a drug rehabilitation center in Mount Airy, for which she served on the board.

-Five other people were hurt in the attack, but only one was hit by gunfire — a woman who was hit in the foot upstairs near Zumeiz.
-All were released from hospitals hours later.
+Five other people were hurt in the attack and its aftermath, but only one was hit by gunfire.
+All were released from hospitals by Saturday evening, police said.

 "She was all excited because she was the manager there," he said.